MARS: Masked Automatic Ranks Selection in Tensor Decompositions: EXPERIMENTS

-\section{Experiments}
+to $u \sim \mathcal{U}_{[0,1]}$, where $\sigma(x) = 1 / (1 + e^{-x})$ is a logistic sigmoid function.
+Note that~\Cref{alg:mars_opt} is essentially an SGD on a regularized loss, therefore they have similar computational complexity; it can be considered extremely light-weight compared to other (e.g., SVD-based) rank selection schemes.

-In our experiments, we use tensorized neural networks with predefined decomposition ranks, and train them with MARS according to Algorithm~\ref{alg:mars_opt}.
-Learned hard binary masks are applied to the trained cores to remove excess ranks and obtain the compact architecture to be used for inference.
+\section{EXPERIMENTS}

-Further in this section, we provide implementation details and show the results of the conducted experiments with our method.
-We demonstrate the ability of MARS to improve previous results on tensorization.
+In this section, we present the results of the conducted experiments with MARS that show its ability to improve previous results on DNN tensorization.
+In \Cref{app:tucker_approx}, we also provide additional experiments involving a different tensorized model to demonstrate that MARS is a general ranks selection scheme not confined to TNNs only.